open-xchange/appsuite-frontend/documentation/configuration/capabilities.md

 com.openexchange.capability.[myproduct]=false
 ```

-Then restart the OX Application Server and afterwards use the general OX AppSuite commandline tools to enable the capability/capabilities.
+Then restart the OX Application Server and afterwards use the general OX App Suite commandline tools to enable the capability/capabilities.

 The **commandline tools** used in the following examples are located in: